GuillaumeDIDIER/Ars-Magica-Characters/Magi/Fatorum the Parisian Holy Magus.md

 ReCo 20
 **R:** Presence, **D:** Con, **T:** Individual
 Holds the body of a Corpus target (Size of -1 to +1) motionless for as long as the Caster concentrates.
-Made so that Adam could stop an agressor from hitting a victim, this spell has only been used once so that an assault may be stopped.
+Made so that Adam could stop an agressor from hitting a victim, this spell has only been used but once, for the intended purpose.
 *(Base Effect 5, +2 Presence, +1 Concentration)*